historical fiction

 The Husband and I flew to N. California for five days of wine tasting, eating and much, much walking (because of the eating) and as we were flying back, I took these photos of Mt.
 Rainier and, as the sun set, Seattle with Mt.
 Rainer in the background.
 I know—that mountain looks fake, doesn’t it?… Read More

-Christina Dodd Celebrates The First Thirty-Five Years Of Her Writing Career
+Christina Dodd Celebrates The First Thirty-Six Years Of Her Writing Career

 on January 4, 2024